-Individual points battles exists in all six classes with the closest points spread (179 to 178) going into the Coliseum event being between Brad Castle and the defending champion Arciero.
+Individual points battles exist in all six classes with the closest points spread (179 to 178) going into the Coliseum event being between Brad Castle and the defending champion Arciero.

 When the dust settled it was Jeff Huber holding Ivan Stewart off for the win.
-Second place Stewart had Danny Thompson trailing in third.
-Fourth place turned into a family feud with the Millen brothers, with Steve winning out over Rod.
+In second place Stewart had Danny Thompson trailing in third.
+The fourth place turned into a family feud with the Millen brothers, with Steve winning out over Rod.

 Ron Pierce won the heat with Rennie Awana second.
 Gerjes stole third and Bill Goshen had to settle for fourth.
 Richard Obialero took fifth.

-On the single-file restart it was Rob Baker out front but the restart gave Marty Hart time to figure just when and where he would attack Baker.
+On the single-file restart, it was Rob Baker out front but the restart gave Marty Hart time to figure out just when and where he would attack Baker.
 Hart got by and left the barn door open as Donnie Banks and Rick Ruppert found their way through.
-At the finish line it was Marty Hart followed by Banks, Ruppert, Baker and Mike Hurdle.
+At the finish line, it was Marty Hart followed by Banks, Ruppert, Baker, and Mike Hurdle.

 In the second 4-Wheel ATV heat 17 more riders came out and were determined not to be upstaged by the first heat riders.
 A five-way battle was going on for the lead when Toby Ashley rode his Kawasaki up on the back of the Andrew Buck.
 This pushed the Honda rider off and caused his Honda to lock up two other riders.

-On the fourth lap Frank Arciero had stretched his lead over second place Nichols with third place Bob Gordon an equal distance behind.
+On the fourth lap, Frank Arciero had stretched his lead over second-place Nichols with third-place Bob Gordon an equal distance behind.
 Nichols lost his second place when the left front wheel broke loose on his Raceco.
-To the crowds pleasure he was able to hold Gordon and Mitch Mustard off for a half a lap.
+To the crowd’s pleasure, he was able to hold Gordon and Mitch Mustard off for half a lap.

 Nichols became the crowd favorite while plowing through the race course on three wheels.
-Most didn’t even notice as one car blew an engine and sent a cloud of smoke billowing above the arena, or noticed as the Orange car flipped over the hydro barriers and began driving on the in field.
+Most didn’t even notice as one car blew an engine and sent a cloud of smoke billowing above the arena, or notice as the Orange car flipped over the hydro barriers and began driving on the infield.
 Nichols would not give up and found the going to be quicker when the wheel finally fell off.
-The track officials worried Nichols might plow through the protective plywood and eat up the turf below and black flagged him.
+The track officials worried Nichols might plow through the protective plywood and eat up the turf below and black-flagged him.

 Gordon wasn’t going to let traffic get between him and Coyne so he married the two buggies together.
 He followed as Coyne methodically picked their way through traffic.
-Going into the Perisytle Whelchel caught Robbie Gordon paying to much attention to Coyne and slipped inside for second place.
+Going into the Peristyle Whelchel caught Robbie Gordon paying too much attention to Coyne and slipped inside for second place.

 Marty Coyne had to settle for third and fourth went to Danny Rice.
 Lloyd Castle took fifth.